am0727/Programming-Assignment-Design-and-Develop-a-Smart-Contract/README.md

-# Programming-Assignment-Design-and-Develop-a-Smart-Contract
+# Smart_Contract_Coursera_Assignment
-Programming Assignment: Design and Develop a Smart Contract Coursera
+This is the assignment done in solidity for Coursera Smart Contract course.